Kilgour–Matas report: Response

 The report's allegations of involuntary organ removal from Falun Gong adherents received considerable media coverage, particularly in Canada, Europe, and Australia.
 Several governments tightened transplant tourism practices and requested more information from the Chinese government.
 Chinese officials repeatedly denied the report's organ harvesting allegations.
 Upon release of the initial report, China declared they abided by World Health Organization principles that prohibit the sale of human organs without written consent from donors and denounced the report.

 Amnesty International in 2006 said it was "continuing to analyze sources of information" about the allegations.
 David Ownby, a professor of history at the University of Montreal and expert on Falun Gong, wrote in Falun Gong and the Future of China that Falun Gong practitioners were probable candidates for organ harvesting in Chinese prisons.
 However, he felt that Falun Gong spokespersons "overplayed their hand" with the concentration camp allegations, potentially losing credibility in the eyes of neutral observers, despite the real persecution they were suffering.

-A Congressional Research Service report by Thomas Lum said that the report relies on logical inferences and telephone call transcripts which, he suggested, may not be credible.
+A Congressional Research Service (CRS) report by Thomas Lum, a specialist in Asian Affairs, said that the report relies on logical inferences and its conclusions heavily relied on the transcripts of telephone calls that were sourced from the Coalition to Investigate the Persecution of the Falun Gong (CIPFG), a group founded by Falun Dafa Association in April 2006.
+In these phone calls, CIPFG members had allegedly contacted Chinese hospitals, police bureaus, and detention centres, and respondents reportedly stated that the harvesting of organs from living Falun Gong detainees was common.
+However, the CRS report suggested that it was "unlikely" that phone respondents would have displayed such "apparent candour", given Chinese government controls over sensitive information, raising questions about the credibility of the transcripts.
 Glen McGregor of the Ottawa Citizen was skeptical about the logistical plausibility of the allegations after visiting Sujiatun at the invitation of the Chinese Medical Association.
 He said that, depending on whom you believe, "the Kilgour–Matas report is either compelling evidence that proves the claims about Falun Gong ... or a collection of conjecture and inductive reasoning that fails to support its own conclusions".